MarioArnt/ng-resume/README.md

 grunt build
 ````

-Rename the config.example.json to config.json and fill it with relevant informations.
+The project is installed locally.
+You start the app using ``npm start`` and see the result at http://localhost:8081/

+## Deployment on Heroku

+Fork the repo and create an app on heroku.

+``heroku create your-app-name``

-## Deployment
+## Deployment on your own server

 If you use nginx and passenger use the following configuration.